NEXT UP ON this.

 That comes with both pros and cons, say two Deakin academics who have previously taught in pre-schools.

 The first positive?
-‘I got work easily – on a pile of applicants I stand out,’ says Max Grarock, a kindergarten teacher now tutoring at Deakin in the Master of Teaching.
+‘I got work easily – on a pile of applicants I stand out,’ says Max Grarock, a former kindergarten teacher and current student at Deakin completing a PhD in Education.

 While he was only one of three men during his own university studies, later he was usually the only male kindergarten teacher on staff.